 Lastly, the “Grades” tab allows you to view the grades of everyone in the classroom.
 Don’t worry, students won’t be able to see anything but their own grades.

-That’s it!
 Pretty easy, right?
 Google Classroom will help you organize assignments, boost collaboration, and foster better communication with your students.
-Still need help?
-Check out our other help articles here.
+Check out more help articles here to become a Google expert.